 Why do many people sabotage themselves when they approach the peak of having done so well at something they’ve been improving, developing, building for a while?
-What NLP approach can we use to stop this self-sabotage happening and shift ourselves to a higher ground?
+How can NLP help stop this self-sabotage happening and shift ourselves to a higher ground?

 One answer is described in this article, but here I’ll describe another answer.
 And I’ll describe it on a beautiful example from the area of health to which hopefully everyone who wants to be healthy and looks after their health will easily relate.
 Let’s assume that you decided time ago to get slimmer.
 You started eating well, exercising, sleeping enough, and marking your accomplishments in a calendar which would give you motivation and a way to measure progress.
 Perhaps a tick for each mentioned thing per day….
 You went well for a few days, and then even started liking all the uninterrupted ticks in the calendar and the effects of the progress that you slowly started to notice, thus went ticking successfully for a few more days…. which became weeks… and you started feeling an immense surge of energy, lighter on your feet, smaller in your body, looking smaller in the mirror….